-The main place to visit on the east bank of Salzach river is a Mirabell Park with a fountain of Pegasus, Rose Hill and gnome garden.
-In the Mirabelgarten park you may also find open-air theatre, a maze, a small museum and a greenhouse.
+The main place to visit on the east bank of Salzach river is a Mirabell Park with a fountain of Pegasus, Rose Hill, and gnome garden.
+In the Mirabelgarten park, you may also find open-air theater, a maze, a small museum and a greenhouse.
 The park territory is covered with lovely green grass with floral patterns, so summertime is the best time to visit Mirabell.

 Useful Tips About Salzburg